 There is no specific formula that states how much spousal maintenance one spouse will be awarded, but several different factors will be weighed when determining the amount.

-At Stepp & Sullivan, P.C., our experienced spousal support attorneys in Houston will outline your financial requirements and present them to your spouse during mediation or fight for your financial needs inside the courtroom during litigation, so you can pursue the alimony amount you deserve.
+At Stepp & Sullivan, P.C, our experienced spousal support attorneys in Houston, Texas will outline your financial requirements and present them to your spouse during mediation or fight for your financial needs inside the courtroom during litigation, so you can pursue the alimony amount you deserve.